cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Staking mechanism - encouraging desired behavior in agents (heroes and neurons) [~](Qma2tQuYBhM5vGFq1cpUhyXPU57UVcvLiUNuw9hH63m9Cb)

 Bostrom is a proof-of-stake blockchain.
 Validators ensure its functioning.
-A validator (the hero in Bostrom terminology) is a server with installed blockchain software (node).

-Each node contains a blockchain replica (transaction log) that allows computing the system’s current state for each block.
-Nodes agree among themselves on a common state of affairs according to the Tendermint consensus protocol as a guideline.

 Bostrom is designed to economically encourage (incentivize) heroes and neurons to perform useful functions for the system.

 #### Valuable functions of Bostrom's agents (Heroes and Neurons)

-Heroes' valuable functions are:

-- computing each blockchain block;
-- checking and signing transaction messages from other nodes (thus reaching a consensus on the present state of the blockchain);
+Heroes are responsible for :

+- adding blocks of transactions to the blockchain (and thus changing its state);
 - distributing state of a blockchain via various APIs.

 Neurons' valuable functions are:

-- maintaining a desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter in the senate which is `80%` at the moment of writing);
+- maintaining a desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter is inteded to regulate this balance);
 - distributing `staked` tokens to validators who perform their functions properly thus preventing `slashing`;
 - using H token (HYDROGEN), which can be obtained in exchange for a `staked` BOOT, for investminting Ampere and Volt tokens (and then using As and Vs for creating сyberlinks, i.e. training Bostrom);
 - deciding on the evolution of the network using the governance portal (`senate`).